Arab separatism in Khuzestan: 1979 insurgency

 The 1979 Khuzestan insurgency erupted in the aftermath of the Iranian Revolution, fed by demands of autonomy for Khuzestan.
 The uprising was quelled by Iranian security forces, resulting in more than a hundred combined casualties from both sides.
 The Iranian crackdown in response to the uprising provoked the initiation of the Iranian Embassy siege of 1980 in London by an Arab separatist group called the Democratic Revolutionary Front for the Liberation of Arabistan (DRFLA).
 The terrorists initially demanded autonomy for Khuzestan and later demanded the release of 91 of their comrades held in Iranian jails.

-Civil unrest and insurgency (1999-present)
+Civil unrest and insurgency (1999–2020)

 ASMLA establishment

 In 1999, Habib Yabar, Habib Asewad Kaabi, and Ahmad Mola Nissi established the Arab Struggle Movement for the Liberation of Ahwaz (ASMLA) in Europe to advocate for an independent Arab state in Khuzestan and has committed acts of terrorism and assassinations in support of this goal.
 The group is financed and sponsored by Saudi Arabia.